Lakan: Prominent lakans

-Lambusan (Lakan Busan), a king in pre-colonial Mandaue.

-Lakan Usman, king of Bangsa Usman.

 Present-day usage

 In present-day culture, the term is still occasionally used to mean "nobleman", but has mostly been adapted to other uses.

 The name of Malacañan Palace, the official residence of the president of the Republic of the Philippines, is traditionally attributed to the phrase may lakan diyan, or "the king [or head] resides there".

 In Filipino Martial Arts, lakan denotes an equivalent to the black belt rank.
 Also, beauty contests in the Philippines have taken to referring to the winner as "lakambini", the female equivalent of lakan.
 In such cases, the contestant's assigned escort can be referred to as a lakan.
 More often, a male pageant winner is named a lakan.